 We will probably edit your post for our house-style but we won’t change the message or meaning of your article.
 Here are some of the most common edits that we do;

-- Spelling: We might change the spelling in your post to British English, which is the site’s standard.
+- Spelling: We might change the spelling in your post to American English, although our news team is international.

 - Clarity: We occasionally edit sentences for clarity.

 - Grammar: Do you the Oxford comma?
 We usually do, so we might make this and other small grammatical changes to your article.

 - Links: If you mention a topic that we have covered before we will link to our previous posts in yours – this will give the reader a greater knowledge of the topic and help put your post in context.
 We’ll also link, and we encourage you to do so as well, to third party websites, if their content is relevant.
 If you include links that are just designed to advertise other services we might remove these or render them with nofollow tags (remember Be genuine).

 - Images: We will illustrate your post with a feature image (you can provide one if you wish; it must be at least 900px wide and of your own creation or from a recognised creative commons source, we’ll need the link to verify this).

 - Rich Media: Occasionally we’ll illustrate your post with rich media, such as videos, maps, and/or tweets.

 One of the reasons we produced these guidelines is because we are contacted by a number of bloggers and companies that would like to contribute guest content on the site.
 The main reasons why we reject (spike) some guest posts is because we are uncertain that a writer has been transparent about themselves or any companies they mention.
 Sometimes it is because the written content was not unique.
 Legal reasons, such as copyright or defamation might also be a reason why a potential post is spiked.